-Mary Christina Brown is living bi-coastal in the bustling concrete jungle of downtown Los Angeles and in the lower east side of Manhattan, where she practices yoga, dance, voice, fight choreography, and trains in an increasing repertoire of martial arts styles, and enjoys horseback riding, the great outdoors, and SpeedBoard riding on new ESK8 adventures.
+Mary Christina Brown is living in the bustling concrete jungle of downtown Los Angeles, where she practices yoga, dance, voice, fight choreography, and trains in an increasing repertoire of martial art styles.
+She enjoys horseback riding, hiking, and mountain biking (downhill, trail riding, & cross-country) in the great outdoors, and ESK8ing on new adventures.

 Surf to work.